Reveal | A Reckoning at Amazon

 Reveal’s investigations will inspire, infuriate and inform you.
 Host Al Letson and an award-winning team of reporters deliver gripping stories about caregivers, advocates for the unhoused, immigrant families, warehouse workers and formerly incarcerated people, fighting to hold the powerful accountable.
 The New Yorker described Reveal as “a knockout … a pleasure to listen to, even as we seethe.”
 A winner of multiple Peabody, duPont, Emmy and Murrow awards, Reveal is produced by the nation’s first investigative journalism nonprofit, The Center for Investigative Reporting, and PRX.
 From unearthing exploitative working conditions to exposing the nation’s racial disparities, there’s always more to the story.
 Learn more at revealnews.org/learn.

-After years of growth, Amazon is now laying off thousands of employees.
-But with the holiday season underway, the company’s warehouse workers still have to race to fill gift orders.
-This week, Reveal revisits Amazon’s safety record.
+The past few years have brought profits and growth to Amazon, but it’s come at a cost to many workers.
+Amazon warehouse employees are injured on the job at a higher rate than at other companies, even as the company has claimed to prioritize safety.

 Host Al Letson speaks with Reveal’s Will Evans, who’s been reporting on injuries at Amazon for years.
-By gathering injury data and speaking with workers and whistleblowers, he has shown that Amazon warehouse employees are injured on the job at a higher rate than at other companies.
-Evans’ reporting has focused national attention on the company’s safety record, prompting regulators, lawmakers and the company itself to address the issue more closely.
-This November, members of Congress scrutinized Amazon’s working conditions—and at the state level, lawmakers and safety regulators are taking action against Amazon in ways they never have before.
+By gathering injury data and speaking with workers and whistleblowers, he has focused national attention on the company’s safety record, prompting regulators, lawmakers and the company itself to address the issue more closely.

-Then, we bring back a story by Jennifer Gollan that looks at the most common type of injury at Amazon and other workplaces, repetitive motion injuries.
-Gollan reports that decades ago, the federal government decided to impose safety regulations to try and prevent these injuries, then abruptly changed its mind.
+Then, we bring back a story by Reveal’s Jennifer Gollan that looks at the most common type of injury at Amazon and other workplaces and why the government chose not to try to prevent it.

 We end with a reprise of a story from reporter Laura Sydell about online reviews of products and businesses and how many of them are not what they seem.